UCP uses the whole family approach to services by providing tools to make dreams a reality.

 Fill out this contact form to add your name to our email list!

-The schedule has been adjusted due to the pandemic but typically each month is full of a rich array of opportunities:
+Each month is full of a rich array of opportunities:

 - Monthly Drop-In Center, Women’s Group, Men’s Group, Teen Group and Self-Advocacy.

-- Weekly events such as Chess Club and Free Swim coordinated with Autism Connections.
+- Free Swim coordinated with Autism Connections.

-- Daily Events including after school Social Happenings which are held M-F, 2:30 – 5 PM.
+- Events including after school Social Happenings.